 As Assistant Director, Ms. Malester led the Mergers I Division in investigating, litigating, or obtaining consent agreements in hundreds of significant mergers, acquisitions, and joint ventures, including many that involved patent and licensing issues, as well as novel legal and economic theories.
 These transactions included Amgen/Immunex, Glaxo/SmithKlineBeecham, Pfizer/Pharmacia, Lockheed/Martin Marietta, Boeing/McDonnell Douglas, General Dynamics/Boeing, Air Liquide/Air Products/BOC, and VNU (Neilsen)/Jupiter Media Metrix.
 Previously, Ms. Malester was a senior antitrust litigator, and handled major cases in federal district court and administrative hearings, including obtaining a preliminary injunction in a defense industry merger.
 She and her team also prevailed at trial in a price-fixing case against Ticor and other title insurance companies, which resulted in new U.S. Supreme Court precedent on the antitrust "state-action" exemption.
 She also helped win a Supreme Court victory against the American Medical Association’s prohibition on physician and HMO advertising.

 Ms. Malester has been recognized as a leader in the competition field in Chambers USA, drawing “praise for her knowledge of the FTC” and “her command of the facts of any particular case, which is impeccable.”
-She has also been recognized by Legal 500, International Who’s Who of Competition Lawyers, PLC Which Lawyer?, Benchmark Litigation, Best Lawyers in America, and Expert Guides for her work in Antitrust Law.
+She has also been recognized by Legal 500, International Who’s Who of Competition Lawyers, PLC Which Lawyer?, Benchmark Litigation, Best Lawyers in America, Super Lawyers, and Expert Guides for her work in Antitrust Law.
 She was also included in Global Competition Review’s ranking of the Top 100 Women in Antitrust.
 Ms. Malester won numerous awards at the FTC, including the Brandeis Award for best litigator, the Chairman’s Award, and the Presidential Rank Award, which is the highest honor given to federal government executives.
 Ms. Malester has taught trial advocacy at the FTC, and spoken at numerous seminars on antitrust law in the United States and Europe.
 Ms. Malester served on the Defense Science Board’s Task Force on Vertical Integration and Supplier Decisions in the Defense Industry.
 She also served as the Vice-Chair of the Government Litigation Committee of the ABA’s Antitrust Section and on the Section’s Nominating Committee.